harryc73/MLOPS/README.md

 2. Refactoring the business problem into a machine learning problem

-   - A linear Regression ML model that predicts disease progression over 12 months based on input features provided by doctors
+   - A linear Regression ML model that predicts disease progression over 12 months based on input features provided by doctors and customised by gender

 3. Defining success metrics